department-of-veterans-affairs/vagov-content/pages/health-care/manage-copay-debt.md

 </div>

 <div itemscope itemtype="http://schema.org/Question">
-<h3 itemprop="name">What can I do if my income has dropped and I know I won't be able to pay future VA copays?</h3>
+<h3 itemprop="name">What can I do if my income has decreased and I know I won't be able to pay future VA copays?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If you've had a decrease in your income, you may be eligible for a hardship determination, which may qualify you for a copayment exemption.
+If you've had a sudden decrease in income, you may be eligible for a hardship determination, which may qualify you for a copayment exemption.
 This means you won't have to pay any VA copays for the rest of the calendar year.
 You may also qualify to move into a higher priority group.

 To request a hardship determination, fill out a Request for Hardship Determination (VA Form 10-10HS). <br>
 [Download VA Form 10-10HS](https://www.va.gov/vaforms/medical/pdf/vha-10-10HS-fill.pdf).